wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     ````
 1. Remember to add imports needed & export this new component.

-1. Change the imports on both gallery index.jsx & homepage page index.jsx and remove the current PrimaryHeader definitions.
+1. Change the imports on both gallery index.jsx & homepage page index.jsx and
+   remove the current PrimaryHeader definitions.

-1. Run your site and visit the homepage & gallery page (http://localhost:8000/gallery) and it should run exactly like it did prior, except the gallery title is not bold.
+1. Run your site and visit the homepage & gallery page
+   (http://localhost:8000/gallery) and it should run exactly as it did before,
+   except the gallery title is not bold.

-1. In `src/componets/Elements.token.ts` add a tailwind to class to asBold.
+1. In `src/componets/Elements.token.ts` add a tailwind to class to `asBold`.
     ```
     const asBold = addClasses('font-bold');
     ```
-1. Visit the homepage & gallery page (http://localhost:8000/gallery) and both H1 titles should be bold.
+1. Visit the homepage & gallery page (http://localhost:8000/gallery) and both H1

-The Element tokens add a design (utility classes) to a single HTML element via simplistic HOC.
-This will allow it:
+   titles should be bold.

+HOC's like `asBold()` apply a design token (expressed as a collection of utility
+classes) to a single HTML element.
+Every token in your design system should have
+a corresponding HOC.
+This will:
-* to be easily reused throughout the site.
+* allow them to be reused throughout the site.
 * ensure consistency.
-* easily extendable and modifiable.
+* make them easy to extend or modify.
-* and even could be published in future as a package to share between sites with same design.
+* allow them to be published as a package to be shared among sites with similar designs.

-**TIP**: By convention all Element Tokens start with `as`.
+> **TIP**: By convention all Element Token HOC's start with `as`.

+### Changing or customizing an element token

+Let's imagine tha the design system for your site was updated, to decrease the font-weight
+for "bold" text.
+If the `asBold()` token HOC is used consistently across your site, then
+implementing this change is as easy as replacing:

+    const asBold = addClasses('font-bold');

+with

+    const asBold = addClasses('font-semibold');

+Similarly - let's say you are extending or customizing a design system from another site
+and want to make the same change.
+If the tokens of that design system are exported from
+a package, then in your own `Elements.token.tsx` you can simply:

+    import { asBold as asBoldBase } from 'some-design-system';
+    export asBold = flow(
+      asBoldBase,
+      addClasses('font-semibold'),
+      removeClasses('font-bold')
+    );

-## 4. Modify `CaptionedImage` to use Design API Interface
+## 4. Refactor `CaptionedImage` to use the Bodiless Design API
-The `CaptionedImage` is a small component that is a wrapper around image & body text.
-Let's go ahead and apply the [design api](Design/DesignSystem) to make it more flexible and reusable.
+The `CaptionedImage` is a small component that is a wrapper around image & body
+text.
+Let's go ahead and apply the [design api](Design/DesignSystem) to make it
+more flexible and reusable.

-1. Within `CaptionedImage.tsx`, the first step is to define all the  individual sub-components of our `CaptionedImage` and ensure that they are stylable (unless for some reason they shouldn't be.)
-While this isn't required, we recommend using the [FClasses](Development/Architecture/FClasses) functionality so that in future it will allow us to easily replace or modify the individual components with either new/modified function or design.
+1. Within `CaptionedImage.tsx`, the first step is to define all the individual
+   sub-components of our `CaptionedImage` and ensure that they are *stylable*
+   via the [FClasses](Development/Architecture/FClasses) API.
+While the latter
+   isn't strictly required, we highly recommend this approach to styling with
+   functional css.
+It will make it easy to apply or extend design tokens by
+   adding and removing utility classes.

-   * The CaptionedImageComponents define each individual component as Styleable Props.
+   * First we define the expected type of each individual component.
+Here we
+     require that each be stylable via FClasses (ie, accept `StylableProps`).

         ```
         export type CaptionedImageComponents = {